fplab/ui-for-pl/src/educational-technology.rst

 programming :cite:`guzdial2004programming`.
 The second is supporting the motivations that different people have for trying to learn these new programming skills :cite:`kelleher2005lowering`.

-There are a few key design principles that are often used in either of these strategies.
-One is to try to minimize frustration while still being challenging enough to maintain interest, with the related principle of incorporating motivations for learning these skills.
+There are a few key design principles that are often used in either of these strategies:

-Another is related to being as concrete as possible versus abstract, as people need to understand concrete concepts before they can begin to apply abstractions.
-Additionally, educational programming environments often are designed to give immediate feedback, with one way of accomplishing this being using visual notation that helps the user confirm or refine their beliefs about how the program being written behaves.
+* Try to minimize frustration while still being challenging enough to maintain interest
+* Incorporate motivations for learning new skills
+* Help students learn abstract concepts using concrete instances
+* Give :doc:`immediate feedback </live-programming>`

 .. container:: bib-item